 Miradouro de Santa Catarina

 Both a great overlook AND a popular local hangout, the small park here is a wonderful place to have an afternoon beer while exploring the neighborhood on a nice day.
-There is a small outdoor bar here, and the park offers plenty of sitting space to enjoy the many a live performance by local artists along with the view.
+There is a small outdoor bar here, and the park offers plenty of sitting space to enjoy many live performances by local artists along with the view.

 Elevador de Santa Justa